aidenplabs/preflight-guard-action/HOW_TO_TRY.md

 <br>

-## step 1.
+## Step 1.
 Open your own GitHub repository and click the Actions tab.

 - This is where you can create and run GitHub Actions workflows.